 Hockey Neutral Zone

-The neutral zone in hockey is the area in between the two offensive zones.
+The neutral zone in hockey is the area in between the offensive and defensive zones.
 Two thick blue lines separate the neutral zone from the other zones.
-The face-off circle is also located in the neutral zone.
+The center face-off circle is also located in the neutral zone.
 This circle has the mid-ice line through it.
-Face-off after goals and periods occur at this spot.
-There are also four face-off dots at the edges of the zone used for offsides and called-off goals.
-In the NHL and other leagues, there is usually a logo in the middle of the ice and advertisements throughout the neutral zone.
+Face-offs after goals and to start periods occur at this spot.
+There are also four face-off dots at the edges of the zone used for face-offs after offsides and called-off goals.
+In the NHL and other leagues, there is usually a logo in the middle of the ice and advertisements on both the ice and boards throughout the neutral zone.

-One important reason for the neutral zone is the offsides rule.
-Offsides is called when a player touches the puck in their opponent's zone without one skate on or behind the blue line.
-The result of offsides is a face-off that usually happens on one of the dots in the neutral zone depending on where the infraction occurred.
-When the offsides results from a pass from the defensive zone, the face-off happens at one of the circles in the defensive zone.
-As video reviews have become more common in sports, the officials can now look to the tape to review and potentially change an offsides call.
+One important reason for the neutral zone is the offside rule.
+Offside is called when a player enters the offensive zone before the puck and touches the puck without one skate on or behind the blue line.
+The result of being called offside is a stoppage of play and a face-off that usually happens on one of the dots in the neutral zone, depending on where the infraction occurred.
+As video reviews have become more common in sports, the officials can now look at the tape to review and potentially change an offside call.

 Two-Line Pass Rule

-The NHL used to enforce a two-line pass rule.
+The NHL used to enforce a two-line pass rule, but this rule was eliminated in 2005.
 This rule stated that a player was not allowed to pass the puck from their defensive zone across the neutral zone and into the offensive zone.
-After the 2005 season, the NHL retired the rule in the hopes of generating more offense and goals.
+At the start of the 2005 season, the NHL retired the rule in the hopes of generating more offense and goals.
 With the two-line pass rule in place, much more play cycled through the neutral zone, but the absence of the rule allows teams to play at a much faster pace.
-Offsides is still called if the player enters the zone before the puck.
+However, offside is still called if the player enters the zone before the puck.

 Can players shoot from inside the neutral zone?

 While players can shoot from inside the neutral zone, this play does not happen often.
-Shooting from that far from the goal is not a great strategy and is usually only done at the end of periods and by strong and skilled shooters.
-More commonly, players will dump the puck behind their opponent's net trying to set up a quality offensive possession or to kill time.
+Shooting at a distance that far from the goal is not a great strategy and is usually only done at the end of periods and by strong and skilled shooters.
+More commonly, players will dump the puck behind their opponent’s net to set up a quality offensive possession or to kill time.